 If you have your own car, you may want to also visit two castles that are located not too far away: Trakošćan Castle, and Veliki Tabor.
 Both castles are picturesque, and have rich histories to boot.

 If you have a car, you can drive to Varazdin by the E65 highway.
-The distance is about 54 miles, and you can expect to drive it in about an hour in normal traffic.
+The distance from Zagreb to Varazdin is about 54 miles, and you can expect to drive it in about an hour in normal traffic.

 Looking to rent a car for your Croatia trip?
-Discover Cars offers you the ability to compare availability and prices across many major car-hire companies.
-Pick the car that best meets your needs!
+Discover Cars offers you the ability to compare availability and prices across many major car-hire companies, so you can pick the car that best meets your needs.

 If you wish to visit Varazdin using public transport, you can take the bus from the main bus station in Zagreb.
 There are multiple departures in both directions everyday.
 Expect the journey to take between one hour and 15 minutes to one hour and 45 minutes.